fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We call init and we write the answer into studyRight.
 We match some university uni and some student alice where credits of alice is greater than min-credits of uni and min-credits of uni is greater than 0.

+# Bullet List

+We call init and we write the answer into studyRight.

+We match:
+- some object uni
+- some object alice with some link to uni
+- some object bob with some link to uni
+.